Poincar\'e invariance and the Unruh effect: The Unruh effect in thermal quantum field theory

 \section{The Unruh effect in thermal quantum field theory}

-Before examining the Unruh effect using thermal quantum field theory (QFT), one must first recall the correspondence between Rindler time translations and Minkowski boosts, and the implication for Rindler Hamiltonian definition in FF dynamics.
+Before examining the Unruh effect using thermal QFT, it is worth recalling the correspondence between Rindler time translations and Minkowski boosts, and the implications for Rindler Hamiltonian definition in FF dynamics.